barryclark/jekyll-now/_posts/2022-11-01-implementing-parallel-iterators-rayon.md

 will prove invaluable, though it would not be my first port of call.

 Inside the rayon repository, there is a [plumbing/README.md](https://github.com/rayon-rs/rayon/blob/master/src/iter/plumbing/README.md).
-It was too terse as a beginning for me, but it does come in handy as a refresher or if you have prior knowledge.
-What I found very helpful to understand how rayon thinks about parallel iterators is the three part blog series ([Part 1 - Foundations](https://smallcultfollowing.com/babysteps/blog/2016/02/19/parallel-iterators-part-1-foundations/), [Part 2 - Producers](https://smallcultfollowing.com/babysteps/blog/2016/02/25/parallel-iterators-part-2-producers/),
+It was too terse as an introduction for me, but it does come in handy as a refresher or if you have prior knowledge.
+What I found very helpful in understanding how rayon thinks about parallel iterators is the three part blog series ([Part 1 - Foundations](https://smallcultfollowing.com/babysteps/blog/2016/02/19/parallel-iterators-part-1-foundations/), [Part 2 - Producers](https://smallcultfollowing.com/babysteps/blog/2016/02/25/parallel-iterators-part-2-producers/),